slurmulon/bach/README.md

 All `Elements` must be instantiated in a `Beat` tuple (or implicitly converted into one), and the first parameter of every `Element` is a string formatted in [`scientific pitch notation (SPN)`](https://en.wikipedia.org/wiki/Scientific_pitch_notation) (surrounded with `'` or `"`) such as `'C2'`, which is a second octave `C` note.

-`Beats` may be written where the left hand side represents the duration of the beat and the right hand side of `+` represents the additional number of beats to play for:
+`Beats` durations can also use basic mathematical operators.
+This makes the translation between sheet music and `warble` an easy task.

 ```
 1 + 1/2 -> Chord'(C2min6')
 ```

-This is usefeul for specifying more complicated rhythms, like those seen in Jazz.
+This is usefeul for specifying more complicated rhythms, like those seen in jazz.
-Multiple notes can be grouped together by hugging them in brackets `[ ]` and separating each element in the collection with either a `,` or whitespace:

 ```
 :Mutliple = [